The following post is from Katie of Kitchen Stewardship: Are big families eco-friendly or a carbon footprint nightmare?

-Far from consuming resources like a vacuum cleaner, large families quite often reuse in the best “green” style.
+Far from consuming resources like a vacuum cleaners, large families quite often reuse in the best “green” style.
 Each child likely uses the same high chair, crib, bouncy chair, and stroller, toys, and books.
-When it comes to clothing, hand-me-downs are going to be far more common than keeping up with the latest greatest fashion trend.
+Hand-me-downs are going to be far more common when it comes to clothing than keeping up with the latest and greatest fashion trends.

-Simply because of the economy of scale, big families are able to purchase food and supplies in bulk, which is easily the eco-friendly way to go, and they likely waste less food since there are more mouths to take care of leftovers.
+Because of the economy of scale, big families can purchase food and supplies in bulk, which is easily the eco-friendly way to go, and they likely waste less food since there are more mouths to take care of leftovers.

 Also, mothers of larger families are often more concerned with stewarding limited resources and take great care to spend less money and better utilize what they purchase.

-Making larger meals rarely uses more utilities than smaller meals—the oven or stove will be on for about the same amount of time no matter how many lasagnas are baking or how big the soup pot is.
+Making larger meals rarely use more utilities than smaller meals—the oven or stove will be on for about the same amount of time, no matter how many lasagnas are baking or how big the soup pot is.

-Large families are even an exercise in “living in bulk”—meaning that their household is a “bulk” version of a smaller family’s.
+Large families are even an exercise in “living in bulk,”—meaning that their household is a “bulk” version of a smaller family.
 A house brimful with many people still consumes heating and cooling resources at the same rate as a house with fewer people and likely not much more electricity for most purposes.

 Although the dishwasher and laundry machines will be run more often, moms in large families most certainly encourage the children to wear clothing more than once, motivated by ever-growing piles of dirty laundry.
-Lights, refrigerators and entertainment appliances are generally shared by whomever is around, no matter if it’s one or nine.
+Lights, refrigerators, and entertainment appliances are generally shared by whoever is around, no matter if it’s one or nine.
 Living in bulk saves resources in the long run.

 Big Families May Reduce Chemical Load

-Let’s talk about that output of toxic fumes for which each person is responsible.
+Let’s talk about the output of toxic fumes for which each person is responsible.

-The carbon footprint of an individual is the idea that each bite of food causes a certain amount of energy to be used in its growth and transportation (and therefore subsequent pollution).
+An individual’s carbon footprint is the idea that each bite of food causes a certain amount of energy to be used in its growth and transportation (and, therefore, subsequent pollution).
 Each time we travel we contribute to the pollution in the air and consumption of natural resources, and every item we consume (purchase) leaves its mark on the earth—a carbon footprint.

-Certainly each human being is going to have to eat a certain amount of food to survive, and the bigger the family, the larger that portion of the carbon footprint.
-But sourcing local food and sustainably raised meat (like the half cows large families are able to purchase that a family of 3 could never get through) is an equally effective way of reducing one’s footprint.
+Certainly, each human being is going to have to eat a certain amount of food to survive, and the bigger the family, the larger that portion of the carbon footprint.
+But sourcing local food and sustainably raised meat (like the half cows large families can purchase that a family of 3 could never get through) is an equally effective way to reduce one’s footprint.